roberthaworth1234/fe_nc_news/nc_news/README.md

 ## `Overview`

-Please look through my App and components which make up my Front End block review of my Northcoders bootcamp.
-This implements what I have learnt regarding functionality in a website, serving up data requested asynchronously from the Back End api I have created.
+Please look through my React App and components which make up my Front End block review of my Northcoders bootcamp.
+This implements what I have learnt regarding functionality in a website and serves up data requested asynchronously from the Back End api I have created.

 ## `Getting started`